Free 48kWh Battery with Solar!Get Offer

 On your bill, this appears as a small per-kilowatt-hour charge.
 For most residential customers, regulatory charges add roughly $3 to $6 per month depending on consumption.
 The current regulatory charge rate is approximately 0.53 cents per kWh.

-The Global Adjustment is the single largest component of Ontario's electricity cost, but most homeowners have never heard of it.
-For residential customers on the Regulated Price Plan, the Global Adjustment is already embedded in your per-kilowatt-hour electricity rate.
+This is the largest single component of Ontario's electricity cost, and most homeowners have never heard of it.
+For residential customers on the Regulated Price Plan, the Global Adjustment is embedded inside your per-kWh electricity rate.
 It does not appear as a separate line on your bill.

 The Global Adjustment covers the difference between the wholesale market price of electricity and the price Ontario actually pays its generators under long-term contracts.
 It funds nuclear generation contracts (including the Darlington and Pickering refurbishment programs), conservation programs, and renewable energy contracts signed under the former Feed-in Tariff program.